AdekeyeAdeniyi/alx-frontend-javascript/0x03-ES6_data_manipulation/README.md

 *   Your code should use the `js` extension
 *   Your code will be tested using `Jest` and the command `npm run test`
 *   Your code will be verified against lint using ESLint
+*   Your code needs to pass all the tests and lint.
+You can verify the entire project running `npm run full-test`
 *   All of your functions must be exported

 Setup